University of Texas Longhorn Band: Marching

 The Longhorn Band performs a different show at each home football game throughout the year.
 These shows include 'Traditional Shows', which feature signature music and drill, and 'Non-Traditional Shows', which feature contemporary music and a modern marching style.

+2024-2025 Marching Shows

 Curl-on entrance

 The curl-on entrance is a traditional entrance in which the marchers enter from both east and west sidelines.
 To reach this position, the section is positioned on the field, divided in the center, and then the marcher closest to the sideline begins a spiral towards the nearest end zone until all marchers are in a tight spiral with the last marcher on the sideline.
 This entrance is utilized for Wall-to-Wall Band performances, as well as other special occasions.
 Marchers enter with a Taps 8 to 5 stride, but adjust to a 6 to 5 interval for downfield marching.